 I figured out a bunch of things in those few days.
 Six months later we hauled for a total of four months on the hard as we did major work on the boat — replacing the teak decks with fiberglass, painting the boat, rigging upgrades and more — and we stayed aboard all but a few days when the boat was being painted.
 That totally got me over my fear of ladders!

 Four months of living on the hard taught me a lot about the “galley issues” that arise when living on a boat up in the air.
-A few tips (and please add any of your own in the comments below):
+Here are a few tips (and please add any of your own in the comments below):

-- It’s not really a galley issue, but it’s much easier to go up and down the ladder multiple times a day if the ladder is the proper length and placed so that the top rung is right at the gunwale (because I took the photo from the ground, the photo doesn’t look like the ladder rung is at the same level as the top of the gunwale, but it is).
+- It’s not really a galley issue, but it’s much easier to go up and down the ladder multiple times a day if the ladder is the proper length.
+Place it so the top rung is right at the gunwale (because I took the photo from the ground, the photo doesn’t look like the ladder rung is at the same level as the top of the gunwale, but it is).
 Not having to step up and over and not having the top step a few inches below the gunwale makes it a lot safer.
-Of course, make sure that the ladder is securely tied to the boat at the top — and it’s best to tie both sides of the ladder so that it can’t twist or flip over if you lose your balance a tiny bit and put all your weight on one side.
+Of course, make sure that the ladder is securely tied to the boat at the top.
+And it’s best to tie both sides of the ladder so that it can’t twist or flip over if you lose your balance a tiny bit and put all your weight on one side.

 - Again, not really a “galley issue” except as you may be coming up the ladder with a load of provisions — as you step aboard from the ladder, don’t use the lifeline stanchions as grab bars (same as getting aboard from the dock or dinghy).
 Constantly pulling on them can cause leaks.

 - We discovered several ways of getting provisions aboard, depending on what it was.
-The easiest is to put things in a day pack and carry it up on your back, which leaves both hands free.
+The easiest is to put things in a day pack and carry it up on your back That leaves both hands free.
 Don’t just sling the daypack over one shoulder, as it will swing as you go up the ladder and possibly throw you off balance.

 - With two of us, one would often go part way up and the one on the ground could hand lightweight items to the person on the ladder, who could then set them on deck.
 But don’t try this with heavy items as they can throw you off balance and off the ladder!